mankeyboy/singleRobot/README.md

 	'' roslaunch swarm_simulator swarm.launch ''

+3. Generate the launch file for the singlerobot package for n-agents

+    '' roscd singlerobot ''
+    '' bash generator.sh <number of agents> ''

+4. Launch the singlerobot nodes.

-3. Run '' roslaunch singlerobot robotcontrol.launch '' to run this node.
+    '' roslaunch singlerobot singlerobot.launch ''

-	Use --screen to print the position of the current robot in x,y,z
+The messages are published at /swarmbot0/message and similarly for others.

 ======TODO:======

-1. Edit Roslaunch to deploy same code N times.

-2. Implement a naive path planner to take robot from Point A to Point B.
+1. Implement a naive path planner to take robot from Point A to Point B.

-3. Subscribe to encoder data for sibgle robot and generate path from that.
+2. Subscribe to encoder data for single robot and generate path from that.